-I have audited the accompanying combined financial statements of Palau District Housing Authority (the Authority), a component unit of the Republic of Palau as of September 30, 2013 and 2012, and for the years then ended and the related notes to the financial statements, which collectively comprise the financial statements as listed in the table of contents.
-The prior year summarized comparative information has been derived from the Authority's 2012 financial statements and, in my report dated May 10, 2013, I expressed an unmodified opinion on those financial statements.
+We have audited the accompanying combined financial statements of Palau District Housing Authority (the Authority), a component unit of the Republic of Palau as of September 30, 2014 and 2013, and for the years then ended and the related notes to the financial statements, which collectively comprise the financial statements as listed in the table of contents.
+The prior year summarized comparative information has been derived from the Authority's 2013 financial statements and, in our report dated April 21, 2014, we expressed an unmodified opinion on those financial statements.